neggles/animatediff-cli/README.md

 # animatediff
 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/neggles/animatediff-cli/main.svg)](https://results.pre-commit.ci/latest/github/neggles/animatediff-cli/main)

-animatediff refactor, because I can.
+animatediff refactor, ~~because I can.~~ with significantly lower VRAM usage and infinite generation length support.

 # LoRA loading is ABSOLUTELY NOT IMPLEMENTED YET!

-## Also this currently only works with xformers and on a GPU.

-I did what I could, okay? there's a lot of changes between Diffusers 1.11.1 and 1.18.0...
+This can theoretically run on CPU, but it's not recommended.
+Should work fine on a GPU, nVidia or otherwise, but I haven't tested on non-CUDA hardware.
+Uses PyTorch 2.0 Scaled-Dot-Product Attention (aka builtin xformers) by default, but you can pass `--xformers` to force using xformers if you *really* want.

 ### How To Use